Trentham Estate: Trentham Hall

+Barry spent over ten years improving the house.
+In 1851, it was described as being an "elegant mansion".
+It had been completely rebuilt in the previous 14 years, and had a stone front.
+It housed an extensive collection of paintings.
 The original approach to the hall was from the west, and an Italianate grand entrance was part of the western front.
 The one-storey arcade range is semicircular with side wings.
 It was made of plastered brick and ashlar, and had unfluted Ionic columns on each side of its bays, as well as a balustrade above the cornice.
 The centre has a three-arched entrance with porte-cochère projects, and a coat of arms is carved above.
 The right wing incorporates an orangery that was originally built in 1808 by Heathcote Tatham.

-Barry spent over ten years improving the house and added a new block including state bedrooms and dressing rooms, as well as servant's quarters, a sculpture gallery, and a clock tower.
+Barry also added a new block including state bedrooms and dressing rooms, as well as servant's quarters, a sculpture gallery, and a clock tower.
 This interesting complex, with its clock tower, is generally known as the Riding School, designed in 1840 and built between 1841 and 1850.
 It stands on the perimeter of a large cobbled stableyard and represents the last major addition to, and almost sole survivor of, the once-exciting and impressive Trentham Hall.

-In 1851, it was described as being an "elegant mansion".
-It had been completely rebuilt in the previous 14 years, and had a stone front.
-It housed an extensive collection of paintings.

 It is surrounded by an 18th- and 19th-century park designed by Lancelot Brown.
 The house served as the Staffordshire seat of the Dukes of Sutherland, whose traditional burial place was Trentham Mausoleum nearby.